SlevinBE/SlevinBE.github.io/source/_posts/2013-12-29-my-2013-achievements-unlocked-slash.markdown

 #### Open Source

-I've also released three versions of [GradleFx](http://gradlefx.org/), of which I'm the co-founder.
+I've also released five versions of [GradleFx](http://gradlefx.org/), of which I'm the co-founder.

+* **Version 0.6.3 and 0.6.4:** These were both maintenance releases.
 * **Version 0.7:** This was release that brought support for building Flex-based mobile applications.
 Most of this implementation was developed by Denis Rykovanov.
 I finished up the code, created sample projects, wrote the documentation and deployed the release.
 * **Version 0.7.1:** This was a small maintenance release.
 * **Version 0.8:** In this release I completely overhauled the FlexUnit integration, which was one of the pain points of GradleFx.